-The Arndt-Corden Department of Economics is headed by Professor Jenny Corbett.
+The Arndt-Corden Department of Economics is headed by Professor Jeff Bennett.
 It works on theoretical and applied problems of international economics and development, with emphasis on the countries of Southeast, Northeast and South Asia, and the Southwest Pacific.

 The late Professor Sir John Crawford was the first head of department, followed by the late Professor H W Arndt and Professor W Max Corden.
 The Department is affiliated with the Crawford School of Public Policy, ANU College of Asia and the Pacific, in the ANU and has named itself after Heinz Arndt and Max Corden to honor two of Australia’s most outstanding economists.